BNasmith/PTForsyth/PTFWorkofChrist.md

 His faithfulness to Himself and His observance of justice that He should forgive.
 It lies in the very holiness that condemns.
-There is a similar text in the Psalms, " Thou art merciful ;
+There is a similar text in the Psalms, " Thou art merciful;
 Thou givest to every man according to his work."
 He is the faithful and just to forgive.
 There needed no adjustment of His justice with